hphelion/documentation/devplatform/helion/user/deploy/languages/ruby/sdk-object-store.md

 #Examples for working with HP Helion Object Storage Service

-The HP Helion Extensions to Ruby Fog libary provides Object Storage services support using two abstractions: a model layer and a request layer.
+The HP Helion Extensions to Ruby Fog library provides Object Storage services support using two abstractions: a model layer and a request layer.
 Executing commands in both layers are detailed in this page.